-OOK HISTORY is a scholarly journal devoted to every aspect of the history of the book, broadly defined as the creation, dissemination, reception, and use of script, print, and mediacy.
+BOOK HISTORY is an annual scholarly journal devoted to every aspect of the history of the book, broadly defined as the creation, dissemination, reception, and use of script, print, and mediacy.
 The journal publishes research on authorship, editing, printing, publishing, media, the book arts, the book trade, periodicals, newspapers, ephemera, copyright, censorship, literary agents, libraries, literary criticism, canon formation, literacy, literary education, reading habits, and reader response.
+(This is not an exhaustive list.)
 The journal is open to all disciplines and methodologies, and it will consider articles dealing with any literary culture and any historical period.
+Case studies should aim their analysis at larger issues in book history.